fdeblasio/pokeemerald-expansion/notes.md

 - Add Farigiraf to Hoenn Dex once implemented
 - Add Ice Spinner as a TM (and maybe give to Beartic/Mamoswine/other Ice types) once implemented?
     - Alternitavely could have Icicle Crash as a TM/given to more Pokémon since it got updated to have 100% accuracy
+- More save space editing
+    - Medicine Pocket?
+    - See if it's possible to give item PC and decoration PC have more room
 - Add 3 other Regis?
     - Add Regigigas to Sealed Chamber?
     - Regieleki near New Mauville?